 RELATED: 19 Movies to Watch After a Breakup

 Cate Blanchett stars as the titular Carol, a woman who loves other women.
 That may not seem like a big deal today, but Carol is set in 1950s New York.
 Carol’s estranged husband wants her back, and if he can’t have that, he’ll do what he can to deny Carol access to their daughter.
 As Therese, Rooney Mara is younger and less experienced.
 She has no husband or children to speak of, but she still has plenty to lose if she follows her heart.
 The romance is more restrained because the setting requires it, but the sense of longing is very much alive.
+Romantic desire is present and is evident through gestures and glances, a focus on body language.
+Both Blanchett and Mara have extraordinary performances where every scene they share is electrifying.
+This is a heart-wrenching love story so don't forget the tissues!

 RELATED: 9 Movie Couples We Love